CANDELbio/mantis-viewer/index.md

 ## Overview

-Mantis Viewer is an application developed by the [Parker Institute for Cancer Immunotherapy](https://www.parkerici.org/) for viewing and analyzing multi-channel [immunohistochemistry](https://en.wikipedia.org/wiki/Immunohistochemistry) images.
-It has been designed to support workflows with segmentation data and large images (>100 MB per channel).
+Mantis Viewer is an application developed by the [Parker Institute for Cancer Immunotherapy](https://www.parkerici.org/) for viewing and analyzing multi-channel pathology imaging, such as IHC, Vectra, MIBI, IMC, CODEX, or other technologies.
+It has been designed to be highly performant and responsive when analyzing both large and small images and to support workflows with segmentation data.

-## Downloading
+## Downloading and Installing

-You can download the newest version of Mantis Viewer from the [releases](https://github.com/ParkerICI/imc-viewer-js/releases) page on our GitHub.
-Once you've downloaded and installed the application, head on over to [opening and interacting with images]({% link images.md %}) to learn how to use it!
+You can download the newest version of Mantis Viewer from the [latest release](https://github.com/ParkerICI/mantis-viewer/releases/latest) page on our GitHub.
+We provide a dmg for installing on Macs, an exe installer for installing on Windows, an AppImage for installing on Linux, and the source code in case you'd like to build the application.
+Once you've downloaded the appropriate file for your operating system, open the file and install the application.
+Once you have installed the application, head on over to [opening and interacting with images]({% link images.md %}) to learn how to use it!

 ## License, Bugs, and Contributing